Zhuinden/flowless/README.md

 ~~Please note that if you're showing multiple keys on the screen, you must specify them in some sort of relationship for the reference counting to work.~~

-Flowless does not support "managing resources", because the reference counting is not sufficiently customizable.
-If this is necessary, handle such logic within the container of the given key's view, or the Activity using `ActivityUtils` to find the activity for the given view.
+~~Flowless does not support "managing resources", because the reference counting is not sufficiently customizable.
+If this is necessary, handle such logic within the container of the given key's view, or the Activity using `ActivityUtils` to find the activity for the given view.~~

+You can manage resources shared through your context manually using the `ServiceProvider`, which you can obtain through `Flow.services(Context)` or `Flow.services(View)`.

+This way, you can bind services you need when you initialize your View in its constructor (before `onFinishInflate()` is called), while also sharing them to additional views that belong to the same Context.

 ### Surviving configuration changes and process death
 Android is a hostile environment.
 One of its greatest challenges is that your Activity or even your process can be destroyed and recreated under a variety of circumstances.
 Flow makes it easy to weather the storm, by automatically remembering your app's state and its history.